erenayar-12/DSA210-Project/README.md

 ## Method

 #### I will collect the health data through WHO, Türkiye Ministry of Health and TÜİK.
 For the participation data, I will analyze the TÜİK data of cultural activities
-#### When data are collected, I will analyze them via Pandas and Numpy.
+#### When data are collected, I will analyze them via Pandas.
 Then I will illustrate them using Matplotlib.
 After that, I will calculate correlation coefficients for events and mental health.
-I will mostly deal with means and medians, but I will also use Pearson Coefficients for hypothesis testing.
+I will mostly deal Pearson Coefficients for hypothesis testing by using stats.
 According to the results and visualizations, I hope to find a positive correlation between mental well-being and participation.

+## About Step 2 of the Project

+#### I wrote all my code using Google Colab and my data set in Google Drive.
+I found 4 data sets in TÜİK: Number of suicides in years, theatra attendance in years, cinema attendance in years and opera attendance in years.
+Since there are lots of irrelevant data in them (like suicides in each region or capacity of cinema halls), I prufied the data and organized them in one CSV file.